 This functionality is located in the eNB or in the HeNB GW, if deployed, and enables proper routing via the S1 interface.
 On S1, no specific procedure corresponds to the NAS Node Selection Function.

+eNB selects serving MME based on the DCN-ID provided by the UE and the configuration in eNB if a serving MME corresponding to the information provided by the UE (e.g. GUTI, etc.) cannot be found by eNB as described in TS 23.401[17].